H.F.R.I. Portal

 Xenia Chryssochoou

 Xenia Chryssochoou is a graduate of the University of Athens and a Doctor at the Rene Descartes-Paris-V University (France) and has worked in various universities in France, Switzerland and the United Kingdom before returning to Greece in 2004.
 She is currently a Professor of Social and Political Psychology at Panteion University.
 She is interested in the sociopsychological dimensions of identity and how it is constructed in liberal societies, and in issues of multiculturalism and political participation.
 She has written scientific articles and books, has conducted volumes and special issues and researches on these topics.
 She is a member of many international scientific societies and was a member of the Board of Directors and Secretary of the European Association of Social Psychology.
-She is President of the Scientific Council of H.F.R.I.
+She was President of the Scientific Council of H.F.R.I.

 Constantinos Charitidis

 Constantinos Charitidis is a Professor at the School of Chemical Engineering of the National Technical University of Athens since 2006.
 He is the founder and head of the “Laboratory of Advanced, Composites, Nanomaterials and Nanotechnology” and a collaborating faculty member of the NCSR “Democritos”.
 He has over 25 years of research experience in the fields of Materials Science and Nanotechnology, in Research Ethics and Integrity, and has been involved in over 70 projects, mainly funded by the European Commission.
 He has a total of 180 publications, resulting to approximately 5,262 citations (H-index = 39, Google Scholar).
 He is the author or publisher of 32 books.
 He has been an invited speaker to more than 110 International Conferences and is a member of the Editorial Board of 10 international journals.
 He participates in many major research panels of the EU DG Research (INFRAIA, Marie-Curie, ERC-Ethics among others) and has served as an Expert, Vice-Chair and Independent Observer on multiple program review committees.
 He has been the President and Organizer of 8 international conferences/workshops and summer schools.
+He was the Vice President of the Scientific Council of H.F.R.I.

 Constantine Galiotis